-Plainfield's Oral History Project is now on display in the meeting room at the Philip Read Memorial Library in Plainfield.
+Plainfield's Oral History Project continues!
 The Historical Society has encouraged community members to share their memories of life in Plainfield during the the 20th century as the Town changed from a rural, farming community to the mixed community we now see.
-The exhibit features photographs taken by Chad Finer of Plainfield residents who were interviewed for the oral history project and includes excerpts from their interviews by each portrait.
+We now have interviews from more than 80 residents.
+We will add their recorded interviews along with portraits taken by Chad Finer as they become available.
 You can listen to their full interviews on this website by clicking on Oral History 2018 under History in the menu at the top of the page.

 Rally Round the Flag

 In NH Humanities Council program, Woody Pringle and Marek Bennett present an overview of the American Civil War through the lens of period music.
 Audience members participate and sing along as the presenters explore lyrics, documents, and visual images from sources such as the Library of Congress.
 Through camp songs, parlor music, hymns, battlefield rallying cries, and fiddle tunes, Pringle and Bennett examine the folksong as a means to enact living history, share perspectives, influence public perceptions of events, and simultaneously fuse and conserve cultures in times of change.
 Showcasing numerous instruments, the presenters challenge participants to find new connections between song, art, and politics in American history.

 Old Country Fiddler